makieldeviso/battleship/README.md

-# battleship
+# Battleship

+## About
-A battleship game that runs on the browser.
-Implements TDD with jest
+Play battleship on the browser.
+Match against a computer in an interactive game board.

+## Objectives